Aniket06118/AniketSharma-langgraph-MAT496/README.md

   - created my own tool to square two numbers.
   - ran the code with my custom messages and my square_two_numbers tool.

+    ---

+ # Module 4

+ **Lesson 1**
+ - Fan-out lets multiple steps run in parallel, while fan-in brings their results back together afterward.
+- If parallel steps try to update the same part of the state, it causes conflicts and errors.
+- A reducer is used to properly merge updates from parallel steps instead of overwriting them.
+- The graph waits for all parallel paths to finish before moving forward.
+- The order of updates within a step is handled automatically, but a custom reducer can be used to control it.